Home Buyer ProgramNevada County Habitat for Humanity

 Looking for an opportunity to buy an affordable home?
-Please review the basic guidelines for eligibility, qualifications, and expectations for becoming a Habitat Homeowner.

 A series of public informational meetings are held periodically by our Homeowner Selection Committee when we are ready to accept applications for our next homes.
 At the orientation meeting qualifications for the program are reviewed and application packets are distributed.
 The applicants are given ample time to provide the required information and do not need to provide anything in advance of the meeting.

 Please read the information regarding our Homeowner Selection Criteria.
-If you feel that you meet these criteria and would like to attend a public informational meeting as described above, please contact the NCHFH offices to sign up or complete the request form below.
+If you feel that you meet these criteria and would like to attend a public informational meeting as described above, please contact the NCHFH office to sign up or complete the request form below.
 When we receive your completed form, we will keep it on file in order to notify you by mail of the time and location of the next orientation meeting.

 The selection of applicants who will purchase homes from Nevada County Habitat for Humanity will be done by the Homeowner Selection Committee using these criteria in a way that does not discriminate on the basis of race, sex, color, age, handicap, religion, marital status, or because all or part of the applicant’s income is derived from public assistance.

 You will be considered for a Habitat home if you are unable to obtain adequate housing through other conventional means and your present housing is not adequate.
 Inadequate housing may include any of the following: physical condition of rental, unaffordable rent based on income, and overcrowded for house hold size.
 Overcrowding and unaffordable rent is also taken into consideration based on the number, ages and gender of household compared to the number of bedrooms in your home.

 The percentage of your monthly income that you currently spend on housing is considered to determine need.
 You will be required to openly and fully discuss your financial situation with a Habitat interviewer.

-C. You and your family will be considered if your total income is at least the minimum required and not more than 60% of median household income for Nevada County.
+You and your family will be considered if your total income is at least the minimum required and not more than 60% of median household income for Nevada County.
 (HUD 2017 figures adjusted for household size).

-2. Ability to Pay
+B) Ability to Pay

 Since you will actually be buying your home from Habitat, you must demonstrate your ability to pay the monthly mortgage payment.